IzerOnadim/java-web-app/README.md

 A simple webapp written in Java using JavaServer pages and servlets.

-It is run on an Apache Tomcat application server.
+It runs on an Apache Tomcat application server, and makes use of a MySQL database.